Four Noble Truths

-The four truths appear in many grammatical forms in the ancient Buddhist texts, and are traditionally identified as the first teaching given by the Buddha.
+The four truths appear in various grammatical forms in the ancient Buddhist texts, and are traditionally identified as the first teaching given by the Buddha.
 While often called one of the most important teachings in Buddhism, they have both a symbolic and a propositional function.
 Symbolically, they represent the awakening and liberation of the Buddha, and of the potential for his followers to reach the same liberation and freedom that he did.
 As propositions, the Four Truths are a conceptual framework that appear in the Pali canon and early Hybrid Sanskrit Buddhist scriptures, as a part of the broader "network of teachings" (the "dhamma matrix"), which have to be taken together.
 They provide a conceptual framework for introducing and explaining Buddhist thought, which has to be personally understood or "experienced".